CommandMC/HeroicWiki/Home.md

 The reason EGS is faster in this regard is simply because the launcher was made to load images at the same rate as anything else on the page, Heroic is slower in this regard.
 For the curious, if you tweaked the restriction to "loading the page to being recognisably the EGS site", then the numbers are about the same (2.7 seconds for list view, 2.9 seconds for Grid View).

 ### Which games are not supported by Heroic?
-Currently, only games that require activation in another storefront (Uplay, Origin) are unsupported.
+Currently, only games that require activation [in Origin](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/issues/2859) are unsupported.
-Legendary recently added support for these with the `activate` command, so expect support for this in a future release.
+Legendary recently added support for it with the `activate` command, so expect support for it in a future release.

 ### Can Heroic use EOS?
 Yes!
 As of 18/07/2022 ([2.4.0 - beta 2](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/releases/tag/v2.4.0-beta.2)), Heroic has made it easy to enable support, as long as DXVK is updated to its latest version, and will apply for that Wine prefix.
 It can be downloaded via the Heroic Settings and can be found on the Game Page, then in the "Tools" menu.
 You may also need to install `corefonts` from winetricks.